 - It’s selected on by evolutionary pressures.
 This leads to weird scenarios in which two very distantly related creatures can share large swathes of genome.
 For example, echolocating bats and echolocating cetaceans (whales and dolphins) use the same genes to echolocate, even though they both descended from non-echolocating ancestors and figured out how to echolocate independently.

 - It recombines on a regular basis.
-When sperm and eggs form, their chromosomes undergo “crossing over,” where bits of the genome will swap places with one another.
+When sperm and eggs form, their chromosomes undergo “crossing over,” in which bits of the genome will swap places with one another.
 This is helpful for maintaining genetic diversity (if your kid is a total clone of yourself, there’s less variation for natural selection to work with) but it’s a bummer for molecular biologists trying to keep track of things.
 Even in creatures that reproduce asexually, like bacteria, bits of cellular DNA can be horizontally transferred from one organism to another.

 - It recombines again during sexual reproduction.
 Did you get that nose from your mother or your father?
 The mixing of two batches of genetic material makes it really complicated to keep track of where stuff came from.